amyxlu/plaid-dev-distributed/README.md

 python setup.py develop
 ```

 To develop:

 ```
 cd plaid  # directory into which this repo is cloned pip install -e .
 ```

+PLAID is a latent diffusion model, whereby the ESMFold latent space is further compressed by an autoencoder.
+This autoencoder is offered in the [CHEAP](https://github.com/amyxlu/cheap-proteins) package.
+Running `pip install -r requirements.txt` using the instructions given should automatically download the CHEAP package.
+By default, the CHEAP autoencoder weights are saved to `~/.cache/cheap`, but this can be overriden by setting `CHEAP_CACHE=/path/to/cache`.

 ## Inference (Design Only)